-If a Child Care Facility is connected to a community water
+If a Child Care Center is connected to a community water

-system, the Child Care Facility shall provide such documentation:
+system, the Child Care Center shall provide such documentation:

 - the name of the community water system; and

-- copy of a recent water bill indicating service address of the Child Care Facility; or
+- copy of a recent water bill indicating service address of the Child Care Center; or

-- a letter from the public community water system certifying the service to the address of the Child Care Facility
+- a letter from the public community water system certifying the service to the address of the Child Care Center

 Identifying your Public Water System